 2014; Winnebago County; 14 I.W.C.C.
 0753:

-Here, a 52-year-old factory employee worked in the compression department where he operated with a number of pumps, compressors, and maintenance systems.
-Eventually, due to the nature of the work, he began to experience pain in his hands that would even wake him up in the middle of the night.
-The pain included numbness, tingling, and sharp aches.
-Doctors determined that he developed carpal tunnel syndrome in both hands/wrists through the course of his employment and testified to this in front of the Illinois Workers’ Compensation Commission.
-The Commission took this into consideration when they awarded him both temporary and permanent disability benefits in the following amounts:
+A 52-year-old factory employee worked in the compression department.
+He operated with a number of pumps, compressors, and maintenance systems.
+Due to the nature of the work, he began to experience pain in his hands.
+The pain woke him up in the middle of the night.
+It included numbness, tingling, and sharp aches.
+Doctors diagnosed him with carpal tunnel syndrome in both hands/wrists.
+It came from his work.
+He testified to this point at the IWCC.
+The IWCC considered his remarks.
+It awarded him permanent and temporary benefits:

 - $727.12 per week for 3-3/7 weeks for temporary total disability benefits.